Consent Preferences

 Give us a call (248) 619-3100

-Thanks to recent pricing updates, many patients are seeing significantly lower medication costs.
-No retail memberships required.
+Thanks to recent pricing changes, many patients are seeing lower medication costs.
+No retail memberships.
 No middlemen.
-Just direct savings from your fertility team.
+Just savings coordinated directly through your fertility team.

 IVF medications can represent a significant portion of your total treatment cost.
-We're committed to helping you access the medications you need at the lowest available price — without the complexity.
+We're committed to helping you access the medications you need at a reduced price — without the complexity.

 Savings